Alumni

 Aiden Graybill, Class of 2021

 My name is Aidan Graybill, and I am a citizen of the Wyandot Nation of Kansas.
-I grew up in Scottsdale, AZ and Lincoln, NE.
+I grew up in Scottsdale, AZ, and Lincoln, NE.
 My family and I moved back and forth between Arizona and Nebraska for family reasons.
-I went to the University of Nebraska-Lincoln and graduated with a major in Anthropology and a minor in Biology.
+I went to the University of Nebraska-Lincoln and graduated with a major in anthropology and a minor in biology.
 When my granddad passed away, we moved to Arizona again to be closer to family, and since then, land allotted to our family has been the subject of probate litigation.
-I never understood what was so complicated about our case, so I became interested in tribal and federal Indian law.
+I never understood what was so complicated about our case, so I became interested in Tribal and federal Indian law.

 I chose the University of Kansas because of the Juris Doctorate and Master of Arts in Indigenous Studies joint degree program and to be closer to the Wyandot Nation.
 I wanted to learn more about my background as a Kansas Wyandot, and I wanted to learn more about what my family has been going through when it comes to our allotted land through my law school education.
 I learned about what applied to my family and me, which is more than I could have expected.
 I am grateful for that knowledge and perspective.

 Make sure to find your community on campus!
 FNSA (First Nations Student Association) is a great way to connect with others and have a good time to take your mind off school for a bit.
 Also, find a good place you like to study.
 There are so many places on campus to discover that can be comfortable when you have a lot of work to do.
 Some incredible professors and scholars on campus are down to earth and open to spending time chatting with you.
 The Native student population is also diverse regarding where people come from and what they study.
-There are so many Native people at KU who are doing amazing things in all sorts of fields: lawmaking, art, and environmental protection, to name just a few.
+There are so many Native people at KU who are doing amazing things in all sorts of fields: lawmaking, art and environmental protection, to name just a few.
 Making connections with other Native students is important in navigating your education.

 You can participate in creating a community that helps you not get boxed into your own little educational world.
 Also, you cannot miss all the powwows at KU and Haskell!
 Off-campus, Lawrence has an awesome Native community.
 Connecting to the community off campus can also help you stay grounded.
 The Indigenous Studies Program is a special community on campus.
 The faculty and staff work hard to make you feel welcome and taken care of when you are a part of the ISP community at KU.
 I am super grateful for all the extra effort they put in for their students.